Background pattern

 • Hair loss

-If you experience side effects, consult your doctor or pharmacist, even if they are side effects that do not appear in this leaflet.
+If you experience side effects, consult your doctor or pharmacist, even if it is a side effect not listed in this leaflet.

 Reporting of side effects

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Conservation of Diproderm 0.5 mg/g ointment
+5. Storage of Diproderm 0.5 mg/g Ointment

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 Store below 30°C.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

-Composition of Diproderm 0.5 mg/g ointment
+Composition of Diproderm 0.5 mg/g Ointment

 • The active ingredient is betamethasone (dipropionate).